20 Nigerian Spices, Herbs, & Seasoning Popular in Nigerian Kitchens

 - Fourthly, put the seed in a container and cover it with leaves from the area.
 Plantain leaves can be used.

-- Now, allow for fermentation to take place over a four-day period.
+- Now, allow for fermentation to take place over four days.
 To speed up the process, place the container in direct sunshine.